zacaryfettig/Azure-IaC-Deployment-Templates/Creating a Resource Group/readme.md

 ## Resources created in Template
 * Resource Group: Container to hold resources for use with other templates

---Prompts for resource group name and location at runtime

 ## Resource Deployment

 new-azsubscriptionDeployment -DeploymentName -Location "yourLocation" -templatefile main.bicep